Shepherdess Camp

 Meet the Flock

-In this hands-on learning session, shepherdesses, Joy Miller and Kathryn Ashley-Wright will talk about managing their flocks with sheep coats to produce cleaner, higher quality fiber.
+In this hands-on learning session, shepherdesses, Joy Miller and Kathryn Ashley-Wright will talk about managing their fiber flocks and how they use sheep coats to produce cleaner, higher quality fiber.
 Instructors will demonstrate how to safely capture, handle, measure, put on, and take off coats.
 Then participants will be invited to practice the process with guidance from the instructors.

-Ewetopia Fiber Mill Tour + Washing & Skirting Class
+Ewetopia Wool Processing + Washing & Skirting Class

 In this session, co-owner of Ewetopia, Kathryn Ashley-Wright, will teach participants about commercial fiber farming, fiber processing, and marketing wool products.
-She will give participants a tour of the mill, demonstrating the fiber processing, followed by a class on washing and skirting wool.
+She will talk about the mill and fiber processing, followed by a class on washing and skirting wool.
 If you are curious about producing fiber for the local market, you will not want to miss this part of the program!
 Kathryn is an amazing advocate, knowledgeable mentor, and a wealth of wisdom for the curious shepherdess.

 Pasture Management & Rotational Grazing